mjbots/moteus/docs/reference.md

 Mode: Read/write

 When in kVoltageFoc mode, this controls the desired electrical phase.
 Integral types use the PWM mapping.
+If unspecified, 0.0 is used.

 ### 0x019 - Voltage FOC Voltage ###

 Mode: Read/write

 When in kVoltageFoc mode, this controls the desired applied phase voltage.
+If unspecified, 0.0 is used.

 ### 0x01a - D Voltage ###

 Mode: Read/write

 When in kVoltageDq mode, this controls the desired applied D voltage.
+If unspecified, 0.0 is used.

 ### 0x01b - Q Voltage ###

 Mode: Read/write

 When in kVoltageDq mode, this controls the desired applied Q voltage.
+If unspecified, 0.0 is used.

 ### 0x01c - Commanded Q Phase Current ###

 Mode: Read/write

 When in kFoc mode, this controls the desired Q phase current.
+If unspecified, 0.0 is used.

 ### 0x01d - Commanded D Phase Current ###